This Privacy Code informs you of the principles and guidelines which OCAS protects individual privacy in the course of our operations.

 Privacy Officer – The individual OCAS has appointed to support OCAS’ compliance with this Code.
 The officer coordinates OCAS' response to requests for personal information.

 Record - information contained in any form and includes documents, maps, drawings, photographs, letters, vouchers, papers and any other information that is written, photographed, scanned, recorded or stored in any manner, but does not include software or any mechanism that produces records.

 OCAS is responsible for all personal information under its control, including personal information disclosed to third parties who provide services, such as data entry, credit card processing, or live chat.
-The OCAS Privacy Officer is responsible for compliance with this Code, even though other individuals within OCAS may be responsible for the day-to-day collection and processing of personal information, and may be delegated to act on behalf of the OCAS Privacy Officer.
+The OCAS Privacy Officer is responsible for supporting OCAS’s compliance with this Code, even though other individuals within OCAS may be responsible for the day-to-day collection and processing of personal information, and may be delegated to act on behalf of the OCAS Privacy Officer.
 The identity of the individual(s) designated by OCAS to oversee compliance with this Code will be made known internally and will be made available externally on request.
-OCAS will use contractual or other means to protect personal information that is disclosed to service providers for processing (Example: data entry).
 Where OCAS acts as a processor of personal information or as a service provider to others, OCAS will comply with this Privacy Code and any Privacy Policies and/or Statements issued by the OCAS service in question in respect of the personal information it collects, uses or discloses on behalf of third parties or that is disclosed to it.